LendBook/lendbook-docs/docs/users/borrower.md

 ## **How do I borrow?**

 To borrow an asset, you need to choose the asset you wish to use as collateral and go to the corresponding market.
+For example, you might want to borrow USDC and use ETH as collateral, so you go to the ETH/USDC market.

 There is then a two-step process:

 1. Before borrowing, you need to deposit some collateral by posting a limit order on the other side of the order book.